dinakaranadun/Laravel_Tailwind_Auth_Template/README.md

 # 11. Start the Laravel development server
 php artisan serve
 or you can use herd

+# 12. Make sure to run the queue worker
 ```
 ## If you have any questions or issues, feel free to open an issue